lyndon025/playtested/src/content/article/2023-06-04-breathe-new-life-into-your-grandparents-neglected-farm--first-impressions---everdream-val.md

 ---
-title: "Breathe new life into your grandparents' neglected farm | First Impressions - Everdream Valley"
+author: lyndonguitar
+category: Review
-description: "Everdream Valley is a delightful and lighthearted farming adventure game that combines the joys of tending to a homestead with farming, animals, and magic.
-Following in the footsteps of farming games like Dinkum and Stardew Valley; Everdream Valley promises to be another solid addition to the farming sim genre."
+description: Everdream Valley is a delightful and lighthearted farming adventure game that combines the joys of tending to a homestead with farming, animals, and magic.
+  Following in the footsteps of farming games like Dinkum and Stardew Valley; Everdream Valley promises to be another solid addition to the farming sim genre.
+featured: false
 pubDate: 2023-06-04
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "everdream-valley"]
+tags:
-featured: false
+- taptap
+- everdream-valley
-thumb: ""
+thumb: ''
+title: Breathe new life into your grandparents' neglected farm | First Impressions
+  - Everdream Valley
 ---

 Everdream Valley is a delightful and lighthearted farming adventure game that combines the joys of tending to a homestead with farming, animals, and magic.
 Following in the footsteps of farming games like Dinkum and Stardew Valley; Everdream Valley promises to be another solid addition to the farming sim genre.